hzh1-cl/hzh1-cl.github.io/_pages/cv.md

 Grant and Awards
 ======
+* Outstanding Achievement Award
+	* @The 10th National Symposium on Natural Language Processing of Minority Languages in China
+   	* July, 2024.
+Professional Committee of Minority Language Information of Chinese Information Society
 * Dissertation Complete Fellowship
 	* Mar 2022, College of Arts and Sciences, Indiana University
 * Chinese Government Scholarship